Change a Kitchen Faucet

 - 9Make sure to read the instructions on your new faucet to be sure you know how it is supposed to go on, and to find out if you need any special tools or materials for it.

-- 12Give it a few minutes to just sit, and check again for leaks.If there are none, you've installed the faucet properly.
-This is one more home repair job that you can cross off your list!Advertisement
+- 12If there are none, you've installed the faucet properly.
+This is one more home repair job that you can cross off your list!Give it a few minutes to just sit, and check again for leaks.Advertisement

 - Once you repair your faucet and the installation is done, placing a bead of silicone caulk around the base of the new faucet will seal it up against water leaking into it.
 This will just help your home repair to last longer.

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 Change a Kitchen Faucet.
 (2015).
 In VisiHow.
 Retrieved Mar 28, 2017, from http://visihow.com/Change_a_Kitchen_Faucet